-Chairman, joined the Board in June 2016 as Non-Executive Director and appointed as Chairman on 28 February 2017.
-Dr Wotton is currently the President and CEO of Sigilon Inc. and was previously President and CEO of Ocata Therapeutics Inc. (NASDAQ: OCAT) taking the company through a take-over by Atellas Pharma Inc., in a US\$379 million all cash transaction.
-Prior to Ocata, Dr Wotton had served as President and CEO of Antares Pharma Inc. (NASDAQ: ATRS), since October 2008.
+Chairman, joined the Board in June 2016.
+Dr Wotton is the Founding President and CEO of Sigilon Inc. and Board Member.
+He was previously President and CEO of Ocata Therapeutics Inc. (NASDAQ: OCAT) taking the company through a take-over by Astellas Pharma Inc., in a US\$379 million all cash transaction.
+Prior to Ocata, Dr Wotton had served as President and CEO of Anteres Pharma Inc. (NASDAQ: ATRS) since October 2008.
 Prior to joining Antares, Dr Wotton was the CEO of Topigen Pharmaceuticals and prior to Topigen, he was the Global Head of Business Development of SkyePharma PLC.
 Dr Wotton has held senior level positions at Eurand International BV, Penwest Pharmaceuticals, Abbott Laboratories and Merck, Sharp and Dohme.
-Dr Wotton is a member of the board of Vericel Corporation, a US company developing autologous cellular therapies, a member of the board at Veloxis Pharmaceuticals A/S where he is Chairman of the Compensation Committee and also past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada.
+Dr Wotton is a member of the board of and Governance Committee of Vericel Corporation, a US company developing autologous cellular therapies, a member of the board at Veloxis Pharmaceuticals A/S where he is Chairman of the Compensation Committee and also past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada.
 Dr Wotton received his PhD in pharmaceutical sciences from the University of Nottingham and an MBA from Kingston Business School.
 In 2014, he was named New Jersey EY Entrepreneur of the Year in Life Sciences.

 Dr Ross Macdonald PhD (Biochemistry), Grad Dip in Bus Admin Chief Executive Officer, joined the Board in August 2013.
-Dr Macdonald has over 30 years' experience and a track record of success in pharmaceutical and biotechnology businesses.
-His career history includes positions as Vice President of Business Development for Sinclair Pharmaceuticals Ltd (now Sinclair IS Pharma), a UK-based specialty pharmaceuticals company and Vice President, Corporate Development for Stiefel Laboratories Inc, the largest independent dermatology company in the world and acquired by GlaxoSmithKline in 2009 for £2.25b.
+Dr Macdonald has over 31 years' experience and a track record of success in pharmaceutical and biotechnology businesses.
+His career history includes positions as Vice President of Business Development for Sinclair Pharmaceuticals Ltd (now Sinclair IS Pharma plc), a UK-based specialty pharmaceuticals company and Vice President, Corporate Development for Stiefel Laboratories Inc, the largest independent dermatology company in the world and acquired by GlaxoSmithKline in 2009 for £2.25b.
 Dr Macdonald has also served as CEO of Living Cell Technologies Ltd, Vice President of Business Development of Connetics Corporation and Vice President of Research and Development of F H Faulding & Co Ltd. Dr Macdonald currently serves as a member of the Investment Committee of UniSeed Management Pty Ltd.

-Dr John Chiplin BPharm, PhD, MRPharmS Non-Executive Director, joined the Board in November 2014.
+Dr John Chiplin BPharm, PhD, MRPharmS

+Non-Executive Director, joined the Board in November 2014.
 Dr. Chiplin is Managing Director, Newstar Ventures Ltd and has significant international experience in the life science and technology industries.
 Recent transactions that Dr. Chiplin has been instrumental in include US stemcell company Medistem (acquired by Intrexon), Arana Therapeutics (acquired by Cephalon) and Domantis (acquired by GSK).

-Dr Chiplin is also a director of Adalta Limited (ASX: 1AD), Benitec Biopharma Ltd (ASX: BLT, NASDAQ: BNTC), Batu Biologics Inc., The Coma Research Institute, Prophecy Inc (Chairman), ScienceMedia Inc and Scancell Holdings plc (SCLP.L, Executive Chairman) and Sienna Cancer Diagnostics (ASX: SDX).
+Dr Chiplin is also a director of Adalta Limited (ASX: 1AD), Batu Biologics Inc., ScienceMedia Inc and Scancell Holdings plc (LON: SCLP, Chairman) and Sienna Cancer Diagnostics (ASX: SDX).
 Dr Chiplin's Pharmacy and Doctoral degrees are from the University of Nottingham, UK.